devopscube/multibranch-pipeline-demo/README.md

-Editing in feature branch to test the multibranch2 Editing in feature branch to test the multibranch3 Editing in feature branch to test the multibranch4
+Editing in feature branch to test the multibranch2 Editing in feature branch to test the multibranch3 Editing in feature branch to test the multibranch4 Editing in feature branch to test the multibranch5